What Is a DEXA Scan?

 Fat and muscle mapped by body region.
 This is what makes DEXA unique -- you can see left-right imbalances, track where you are gaining or losing, and understand your body at a level no other test provides.

-Learn more about each scan type: Body Composition Scan or Axial Scan.
+Learn more about each scan type: Body Composition Scan or Osteoporosis Screening.

 A DEXA scan is a game changer for anyone serious about fitness, offering precise metrics that can guide nutrition and exercise strategies.